-- 75. Mr KGE was SNR and he is one of the only members of staff that I can remember.
-There was another member of staff who left.
+- 75. Mr was was another member of staff who left.
 I can't recall his name but I always remember him saying to me that he was jealous of me as I had fitted a lot more into my short life than he had in his entire life. - 76.
 There was a Matron but I can't remember much about her.
 She did try and treat my boils by melting candle wax into a glass jar and putting them over the boils to try and draw them.
 It was very painful but I suspect that there was some medical reason why she did it and it was not abusive.